 The Trust has an active and effective Community Outreach team We also set up a hardship fund to support families struggling during the COVID-19 crisis which continues to support families through the current cost of living crisis.
 This provides both uniform and food support to our families.
 The Trust has also reviewed it's uniform policy in order to reduce uniform costs for our families.
-The Trust assessed every child on their return to school after covid lockdowns to identify gaps in their learning to help plan and implement long term catch up programmes.
+The Trust has continued to implement long term targeted catch up programmes following on from the effects of covid lockdowns.